kajuberdut/RollerDerbyApp/frontend/README.md

 * Update profile
 * Create Mixers and Bouts
 * Create or join a team
+* Download an excel document with team participant information
 * Message other users
 * Join a mixer or bout chat